Key Takeaway

 Choice of Law Complexities: When Pennsylvania Insurance Meets New York Courts

 As the original commentary notes, practitioners frequently observe “Pa license plates, Pa policies and the usual EUO showing the EIP did not actually reside in Pa.”
-This common scenario creates a legal minefield that requires careful navigation of competing state laws and jurisdictional principles.
+This common scenario creates a legal minefield.
+It requires careful navigation of competing state laws and jurisdictional principles.

 The Williams v Janvier Decision: A Choice of Law Primer